Pavel-Durov/pavel.yaiwr/README.md

 ### Variables

-Variables names have to start with "_" character and be one letter long :).
+Variables names have to start with "_" and followup with a any alphanumeric sequence.

 Example:
 ```